 - (i) If a hospital fails to pay the assessment fee due under this section within ten (10) days after the date the payment is due, the hospital shall pay interest on the assessment fee at the same rate as determined under IC 12-15-21-3(6)(A). - (j) For hospitals that are not certified for participation in the Medicaid program under Title XIX of the federal Social Security Act (42 U.S.C.
 1396 et seq.), the hospital shall remit the assessment fee to the state of Indiana within ten (10) days after the due date.
-If a hospital fails to pay the hospital assessment under this subsection within ten (10) days after the due date, the hospital shall pay interest on the assessment fee at the rate as determined under IC 12-15-21-3(6)(A). - (k) If a hospital fails to pay the assessment fee within one hundred twenty (120) days after the payment is due, the office shall report the hospital to the Indiana department of health to initiate license revocation proceedings. - (l) For hospitals certified for participation in the Medicaid program under Title XIX of the federal Social Security Act (42 U.S.C.
+If a hospital fails to pay the hospital assessment under this subsection within ten (10) days after the due date, the hospital shall pay interest on the assessment fee at the rate as determined under IC 12-15-21-3(6)(A). - (k) If a hospital fails to pay the assessment fee within one hundred twenty (120) days after the payment is due, the office shall report the hospital to the Indiana state department of health to initiate license revocation proceedings. - (1) For hospitals certified for participation in the Medicaid program under Title XIX of the federal Social Security Act (42 U.S.C.
 1396 et seq.), the hospital assessment fee shall be an allowable cost for cost reporting and auditing purposes. - (m) The office may adjust the assessment fee to incorporate DSH eligibility information for each HAF period and to make changes as necessary to the assessment fee because of administrative reconsideration requests and appeals.
 Adjustments of the assessment fee as a result of administrative reconsideration requests or appeals are available only for reconsideration requests and appeals filed timely in accordance with subsection (f).
 If the assessment fee is adjusted as described in this subsection, the determination of the assessment fee as adjusted for each HAF period will be final and shall not be subject to additional reconsideration requests or appeals. - (n) For the fee period, as defined at IC 16-21-10-3, outpatient hospital rates are subject to an outpatient hospital adjustment factor.
 The outpatient hospital adjustment factors shall result in aggregate payments that reasonably approximate the federal Medicare upper payment limit under 42 CFR 447.321, but shall not result in payments in excess of the federal Medicare upper payment limit.
-The outpatient hospital adjustment factors are published in provider bulletins. - (o) For the time periods referenced in IC 16-21-10-21 and IC 16-28-15-14, the limitation on payments for an individual claim to the lesser of the amount computed or billed charges shall not apply.
-(Office of the Secretary of Family and Social Services; 405 IAC 1-8-5; filed Sep 16, 2016, 4:41 p.m.: 20161012-IR-405150372FRA; filed Apr 19, 2018, 11:30 a.m.: 20180516-IR-405170552FRA; filed Jun 26, 2023, 8:42 a.m.: 20230726-IR-405220369FRA)
+The outpatient hospital adjustment factors are published in provider bulletins. - (o) For the period through June 30, 2019, the limitation on payments for an individual claim to the lesser of the amount computed or billed charges shall not apply.
+(Office of the Secretary of Family and Social Services; 405 IAC 1-8-5; filed Sep 16, 2016, 4:41 p.m.: 20161012-IR-405150372FRA; filed Apr 19, 2018, 11:30 a.m.: 20180516-IR-405170552FRA)